Top 5 Chat SDKs that make your app powerful and software development easy - DO OK

 • Library is open source and free Integrated push notifications

-• One to one and group messaging
+• One-to-one and group messaging

 • An indication that the user has read your message